peterhoward42/godesktopgui/README.md

 Go's native html templating is used.

-This repository includes a screenshot of the GUI and a pre-compiled binary (for Windows).
-Nb.
-The individual file download links on Github's web interface seems to be truncating or corrupting the image and the executable files if you download them that way, but they are ok if you use the button to download the zip file - or clone the repository.
+This repository includes a screenshot of the GUI.

 ### Build it and try it out